 Respiratory Therapists (RT’s) also known as Respiratory Care Practitioners (RCP’s) evaluate, treat, and care for patients with breathing problems (asthma, emphysema, etc.) or other cardiopulmonary disorders (cardiac or respiratory arrest, trauma from an accident, stroke, or heart attack).
 Upon completion of the program, you will take the National Board of Respiratory Care exam that will certify you as a respiratory therapist (CRT).
 You are also prepared to take the advanced practice exam to become a Registered Respiratory Therapist (RRT).

 The Respiratory Care Program is a blend of classroom, lab, and online classes.
 Students start as a class during the fall semester and graduate together 20 months later.
 Upon completion of your associate degree, you are eligible to take board exams and begin work.

-The Bureau of Labor Statistics lists respiratory therapy as 3rd in "The Best Jobs with an Associate Degree."
+The Bureau of Labor Statistics lists respiratory therapy as third in "The Best Jobs with an Associate Degree."
 The Bureau of Labor Statistics estimates employment growth of about 19 percent by 2022.

-The mission of the National Park College Respiratory Care Program is to offer a high quality respiratory care education in a learning environment that fosters critical thinking, encourages professional leadership, and instills a strong appreciation of ethical values and human diversity.
-Utilizing the standards established by the Committee on Accreditation for Respiratory Care (CoARC), the established curriculum provides students with the opportunity to develop the knowledge, skills, and attitudes necessary to be outstanding patient care providers
+The mission of the National Park College Respiratory Care Program is to offer a high-quality respiratory care education in a learning environment that fosters critical thinking, encourages professional leadership, and instills a strong appreciation of ethical values and human diversity.
+Utilizing the standards established by the Commission on Accreditation for Respiratory Care (CoARC), the established curriculum provides students with the opportunity to develop the knowledge, skills, and attitudes necessary to be outstanding patient care providers